Josee9988/project-template/.github/ISSUE_TEMPLATE/2-failing-test.md

 Oh, hi there! 😄

-To expedite issue processing please search open and closed issues before submitting a new one.
+To expedite issue processing, please search open and closed issues before submitting a new one.
 Please read our Rules of Conduct at this repository's `.github/CODE_OF_CONDUCT.md`

 📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛-->